 We're confident that this program can help you.
 The investment in yourself is risk-free and if our method doesn't work for you, we'll honor a full refund.

-Boost your self esteem and self worth with the Sense of Self Course.
+Boost your self-esteem and self-worth with the Sense of Self Online Course.

 What are the Benefits of a Restored Sense of Self?

-Here are some of the issues we’ve found the Healthy Sense of Self Method have helped people with.
+Here are some of the issues we’ve found the Sense of Self (SoS) Method has helped people with.